 Tear the tissue of one color into small pieces and glue them on the body portion of the squirrel.
 Scrunch up tissues of the other color and glue them on the squirrel’s tail.

-Squirrel Lacing Card
+Squirrel Sewing Card

 Lacing cards are an activity my son loves and helps improve hand-eye coordination and the pincer grip of kids.